Get Answers to Your Highest Priority South Dakota Legal Questions

 What is "arbitration" in a crop insurance claim?

-A disagreement between a producer and his insurance company is usually resolved through "arbitration."
+A disagreement between a producer and his crop insurance company is usually resolved through "arbitration."
 Arbitration decisions are binding on the parties, but can sometimes be appealed to a federal court.

 What is "crop-hail" insurance?